Skip to content

 gates:

-level: critical # block on critical findings
+dba: critical # DB changes — block only on critical

-level: critical
+performance: critical

-api:
+api: warning

 When gates fire